fedora-python/portingguide/source/tools.rst

 will typically go through a period of adding Python 3 support, in which the software should continue to work on Python 2.

-Six makes it practical to write such version-straddling code by offering compatibility wrappers over the differences.
+Benjamin Peterson's ``six`` module makes it practical to write such version-straddling code by offering compatibility wrappers over the differences.

 For example, the Python 3 syntax for specifying metaclasses is not valid Python 2, ande the Python 2 way does nothing in Python 3,